Watch Now: Researchers discover human remains in unmarked grave at Oaklawn Cemetery; further examination needed to determine Tulsa Race Massacre connection

 “We are still in the process of analyzing those remains to the best of our ability, to get a better idea of what (went on) with this individual,” State Archeologist Kary Stackelbeck said Tuesday afternoon.

-She said the remains of a single person were found in a casket in a section of the cemetery researchers believe may contain the bodies of 18 black men killed in the violence of May 31-June 1, 1921.
+She said the remains of a single person were found in a casket in a section of the cemetery researchers believe may contain the bodies of 18 Black men killed in the violence of May 31-June 1, 1921.
 The burials were recorded in funeral home records and news reports but not their exact location in the cemetery.

 The area in question was known as a pauper’s field, and many of the graves were either never marked or the markers were lost long ago.